andrewpillar/mgrt/readme.md

 ```
 $ mgrt run
 up - performed revision: 1136214245: Create users table
 ```

 This will perform the `-- mgrt: up` directive on each revision we have.
-If we try running `mgrt run` again, the revision will not be performed because it already once has.
+If we try running `mgrt run` again, the revision will not be performed because it was already run once.

 ```
 $ mgrt run
-up - already performed revision: 1136214245
+up - already performed revision: 1136214245: Create users table
 ```

 The revision we just performed can be undone by running `mgrt reset`.
 This will perform the `-- mgrt: down` directive on each revision.